 Role at CU:

-I teach World Civilization and European history classes.
+Dr. Spence teaches World Civilization and European History classes.

 Awards or recognitions:

 2006 - 2007 | Senior Scholarship, Corpus Christi College, University of Oxford.